 Walking for Men’s Mental Health

-NSW health has invested $64 million to community mental health, isolation, alcoholism and addiction in 2019, to be used over the next three years.
+NSW health invested $64 million to community mental health, isolation, alcoholism and addiction in 2019, to be used over three years.
 So, it’s truly heartening to see our wonderful locals taking action at a grassroots level, which is what The Man Walk, Bowral is all about.

-It was started by 38 year old Bowral man, Ash Druery, who is arguably one of the Southern Highlands most passionate locals, when it comes men’s mental health and connection.
+It was started by Bowral man, Ash Druery, who is arguably one of the Southern Highlands most passionate locals, when it comes men’s mental health and connection.

 In his own words, Ash, a groundsman and gardener at Harbison Nursing Homes in Burradoo and Bowral says, “the antidote to isolation is connection.”
 Ash knows this from first-hand experience, as he turned his life around after struggles with alcohol and mental health.

 As a result, he wanted to help others.
 So, in July of 2019, he started The Man Walk Bowral, in the depths of a Bowral winter!

 The Man Walk is an initiative that provides an opportunity for men to get together to walk, talk and support each other in a regular, healthy way.
 The environment is positive, supportive and inclusive, where there is no pressure and no barriers to entry.
 You just have to be male.
 The whole idea is to make it OK to talk, and OK for men to ask for help if they need it.

 It wasn’t long before it truly took off!
 What began that frosty morning as a solo walk for Ash, has flourished into something exceptionally fabulous.
 There are over 250 members of the Facebook group and the number of men that take part in the twice-weekly walk grows each time.
 Aside from being a safe space for men to talk, it’s also a great way of boosting your fitness!